 "I am solely and individually responsible for the loss of at least 12,380 lives", he told the court in 2009.

-Just days later he asked to be acquitted and released, claiming that he had following commands and feared for his own life and for his family.
+Just days later he asked to be acquitted and released, claiming that he was following commands and feared for his own life and for his family.
 This enraged victims’ families and raised doubt about the sincerity of his confession.

 Tuol Sleng: Codenamed S-21